 Get Outdoors: Hiking and Alpine Tubing (when there's snow)

 If you’re traveling during a spring thaw and there’s no snow to be found, head to the hiking trails instead.
-One of our favorites is Grass River Natural Area, which has interactive stations throughout their 1,500-acre preserve.
-Another favorite is the Sleeping Bear Point Trail or the Dune Climb -- both inside the Sleeping Bear Dunes National Lakeshore.
+Two of our favorites are the Sleeping Bear Point Trail or the Dune Climb -- both inside the Sleeping Bear Dunes National Lakeshore.

 When it comes to tubing, there’s no skiing or snowboarding experience necessary—you can still hit the slopes!
 The kids will love rushing down the hills in their tubes, and you’ll love that they’ve gotten tuckered out from a busy day of fun!